grrlgeek/sql-docs/docs/relational-databases/performance/view-the-windows-application-log-windows-10.md

   This article covers Windows 10 operating systems and later.

-## View the Windows application log
+## To view the Windows application log

 1. On the **Search bar**, type **Event Viewer**, and then select the **Event Viewer** desktop app.